2019 Turkish local elections: Parties and alliances

-People's Alliance (AKP and MHP)
+People's Alliance (AK Party and MHP)

-The People's Alliance was founded in February 2018 between the AKP and MHP as a union of parties supporting the re-election of President Recep Tayyip Erdoğan in the 2018 presidential election.
+The People's Alliance was founded in February 2018 between the AK Party and MHP as a union of parties supporting the re-election of President Recep Tayyip Erdoğan in the 2018 presidential election.
 During the election campaign, the two parties were joined by the Great Union Party (BBP) and stated that the alliance would last until the next general elections 2023.

 Speculation continued after the 2018 general election as to whether the People's Alliance would remain for the local elections.
-Despite initial mixed signals, MHP leader Devlet Bahçeli announced in September 2018 that he intended to support AKP candidates in key races and continue the alliance into the local election.
-After a series of disagreements with the AKP, particularly in relation to the reinsertion of the Student Oath, the MHP announced that it would be contesting the elections alone.
+Despite initial mixed signals, MHP leader Devlet Bahçeli announced in September 2018 that he intended to support AK Party candidates in key races and continue the alliance into the local election.
+After a series of disagreements with the AK Party, particularly in relation to the reinsertion of the Student Oath, the MHP announced that it would be contesting the elections alone.
 The 'temporary suspension' of the alliance was subsequently confirmed by Erdoğan.
-However, a month later after a meeting between the two leaders, the Alliance was declared to have resumed, with the MHP subsequently pulling its candidates in favour of the AKP in numerous provinces, such as Ankara and Istanbul.
+However, a month later after a meeting between the two leaders, the Alliance was declared to have resumed, with the MHP subsequently pullana its candidates in favour of the AK Party in numerous provinces, such as Ankara and Istanbul.

 Nation Alliance (CHP and İYİ)

 The Nation Alliance was the main opposition alliance during the 2018 general election, being formed by the CHP, the İyi Party, the Democrat Party and the Felicity Party.
 The Alliance was declared to have formally dissolved shortly after the elections.
 However, negotiations of a local election alliance between the CHP and the İyi Party continued in the latter months of 2018.
 The alliance was finalised on 12 December, with the İyi Party agreeing to not field mayoral candidates in Aydın, Muğla, Tekirdağ, Hatay, İzmir, Eskişehir, Ankara, Istanbul, Antalya, Bursa or Adana.
 Both parties would field a candidate in Mersin while the CHP would support the İyi Party's candidate in Balıkesir.

-On 18 December 2018, the CHP and İyi Party's joint candidate in Ankara was announced to be Mansur Yavaş, who narrowly lost to the AKP's candidate Melih Gökçek in the 2014 local election amid allegations of fraud.
+On 18 December 2018, the CHP and İyi Party's joint candidate in Ankara was announced to be Mansur Yavaş, who narrowly lost to the AK Party's candidate Melih Gökçek in the 2014 local election amid allegations of fraud.
 Upon announcing his candidacy, Yavaş declared himself to be the 'Nation Alliance' candidate.